-All volunteers are screened upon entrance to the building.
+All volunteers are screened upon entrance to the building and upon exit of the building at the end of their volunteering time.
 This screening occurs in the new employee vestibule entrance / exit area and in the front main visitor entrance.
 The screening tool currently being used is the same tool presented in section 22 above.